rhuygen/textualog/README.md

 * `msg=<logging message>`

 In the future other formats can be supported by implementing a plugin class.
 Planned formats are the JSON format, ...

+## Roadmap

+- [x] Display message details including extra lines that contain further information like e.g. traceback info.
+- [ ] Implement search functionality to search for strings or regular expressions and position the screen at the first match
+- [ ]